googleapis/python-ndb/docs/migrating.rst

     with context as client.context():
         do_something_with_ndb()

-Note that the example above is assumming the google credentials are set in the environment.
+Note that the example above is assuming the google credentials are set in the environment.

 Keys